Family Travels

 Time away from our regular routines is essential for good mental health.
-We do tend to thrive with a healthy balance of the familiar and the different, and vacations are one way many of us create difference in our lives.
+We tend to thrive with a healthy balance of the familiar and the different, and vacations are one way many of us create difference in our lives.
 We can put away the same responsibilities, schedules, foods, sights, people, and weather for something different, a change that can make for a sense of escape as well as renewal upon our return.
 When we travel with our families, we get a chance to make shared memories and then recall them again and again in the future.
-Many of us remember the time spent in the back seat of our family station wagons going somewhere together as hallmarks of our childhood.
+Many of us remember the time spent in the back seat of our family station wagons, going somewhere together, as hallmarks of our childhood.

 1. Stay Within the Budget